AndyIbanez/andyibanez-com/content/posts/modern-concurrency-in-swift-introduction.md

 # A new way of thinking

-Finally, before diving in to the articles below, I recommend you try to throw your current knowledge of concurrency out of the window, because the implementation for async/await is very different, and it's important to understand this mindset before you truly understand how it works.
+Finally, before diving in to the articles below, I recommend you try to throw your current knowledge of concurrency out the window, because the implementation for async/await is very different, and it's important to understand this mindset before you truly understand how it works.
 Once you understand async/await, the rest of the toolset is easier to understand.

 I am not saying your current concurrency knowledge will be irrelevant.
 Far from it, but it's interesting how imposing an easier to write concurrency code requires us to rethink how we have been thinking about concurrency in Apple's platforms in the past decades.
-I actually think async/await is easier to understand for people who have never seen asynchronous code before, because the way it's implemented doesn't derive much from procedural programming.
+I actually think async/await is easier to understand for people who have never seen asynchronous code before, because it's so similar to procedural programming.

 # Without further ado...